 In order to consider such questions I will first introduce the class to actual manifestations of religion and to examples of expressions of religious experience.
 Then we will discuss relevant elements of the basic history of religions.
 This will introduce students to the major religious traditions and faiths of the world, presenting these as the genuine beliefs and actual practices of living persons and attempting to answer the above questions.
 Ultimately, we will consider how it is that some people can sincerely make claims that are quite incredible to others.

 Familiarity with the concepts and the terminology of alternative religious traditions is essential to the understanding of other people's religious experience and expression.
-To that end students will be expected to acquire the knowledge and the vocabulary presented in the textbooks.
-Huston Smith's The Illustrated World's Religions will provide us with the basic material knowledge of the various faiths of our world, and selections from Philip Novak's The World's Wisdom will provide an introduction to the texts of those faiths.
+To that end students will be expected to acquire the knowledge and the vocabulary presented in the textbook, which will provide us with the basic material knowledge of the various faiths of our world.
 Other short readings will be provided by the instructor.

 Classes will involve discussion of the material presented, so it is essential that students do the required reading before each class and that resulting questions are raised in the class.
 Evident failure to do the required reading will result in loss of attendance/participation points.
 Individual inquiries and responses are strongly encouraged.